ebrown-32/nfl_prediction_project/README.md

 o_t = σ(W_o · [h_t-1, x_t] + b_o)    # Output gate
 h_t = o_t * tanh(C_t)                # Hidden state
 ```

-Where:
-- h_t is the hidden state at time t
-- C_t is the cell state at time t
-- x_t is the input at time t
-- W and b are learned parameters
-- σ is the sigmoid function

 ### Prediction Process